-Adès himself conducts the opera, which is sung in English, with English surtitles.
-An impressive example of co-operation between major international opera house, it is a co-production with Salzburg Festival, the Metropolitan Opera, New York, and the Royal Danish Opera.
+Sung in English, with English surtitles, this impressive example of co-operation between major international opera house is a co-production with Salzburg Festival, the Metropolitan Opera, New York, and the Royal Danish Opera.
 It's a really big event in the British musical calendar with a great deal to say about living in harmony – or choosing discord.

 |Nearest tube||Covent Garden (underground)|